Email marketing is one of the best ways to monetize your blog.

 Think of writing emails like cooking.

-If your dish looks appetizing, you won’t have any trouble getting your toddler to eat it.
+If your dish looks appetizing, you won’t have trouble getting your toddler to eat it.

 The subject line matters!